vault27/Foundation/ospf.md

 - R1 sends many DB descriptions packets to R2 with very weird content
 - R2 sends LS request where it provides Link State ID - Router ID of R1 - unicast
 - R1 sends LS update, where there are 2 LSA type 1 - for both networks which are directly connected to R1, including the network between routers
+- R1 also sends LSA-2, because it is DR
+- Both routers send LS acknowledges, confirminf that they got everything they need
+- After this only Hello packets

+### Withdraw a route, link is down

+- Router generates LSA-1 and LSA-2(if it is a transit network with DR) with higher sequence number and absence of this link - multicast 224.0.0.5
+- Received routers send LS Acknowledge - multicast as well
+- All routers in area run SPF alhorithm and recalculate topology
+- Other areas should know about it as well
+- ABR sends new Summary LSA with and updated sequence number.
+The prefix is flagged as unreachable by setting the 24-bit metric field to all ones.
+This is called LSInfinity and has a decimal value of 16777215

 ## Unique OSPF Adjacency Attributes